santiment/academy/src/docs/education-and-use-cases/understanding-market-expectations-through-historical-crypto-trends/index.md

 Tracking the frequency of "buy the dip" mentions on social channels helps gauge market sentiment.
 Spikes in these mentions signal investor optimism, often after temporary rebounds that may still lead to further declines.
-Low volume of conversations surrounding ‘buying the dip’ reflects fear and can indicate potential buying opportunities.
-High volume reflects an overly eager crowd that is not yet fearful, meaning the market dip is likely to continue longer.
+A low volume of conversations surrounding ‘buying the dip’ reflects fear and can indicate potential buying opportunities.
+A high volume reflects an overly eager crowd that is not yet fearful, meaning the market dip is likely to continue longer.
 Monitoring this trend with Sanbase provides valuable insights for timing market entry points.